pgoulding/go-notes/README.md

 *Q:* When you see a `*` operator in front of a pointer , what will it turn the pointer into?
 *A:* A Value.

+*Q:* To say that a type satisfies an interface means that...
+*A:* The type implements all of the functions contains in the interface definition.

+*Q:* Types that implement the Reader interface are generally used to...
+*A:* Read information from an outside source into our application.